HL7/cql/input/pages/02-authorsguide.md

 valueset "Female Administrative Sex": 'urn:oid:2.16.840.1.113883.3.560.100.2'
 ```

-This definition establishes the local name [.id]#"Female Administrative Sex"# as a reference to the external identifier for the valueset, more specifically, an Object Identifier (OID) in this particular case: [.lit]#'urn:oid:2.16.840.1.113883.3.560.100.2'#.
+This definition establishes the local name <span class="id">"Female Administrative Sex"</span> as a reference to the external identifier for the valueset, more specifically, an Object Identifier (OID) in this particular case: <span class="lit">'urn:oid:2.16.840.1.113883.3.560.100.2'</span>.
 The external identifier need not be an OID; instead, it may be a uniform resource identifier (URI), or any other identification system.
 CQL does not interpret the external id, it only specifies that the external identifier be a string that can be used to uniquely identify the valueset within the implementation environment.

 This valueset definition can then be used within the library wherever a valueset can be used: